teanijarv/mribrew/README.md

 #### Main scripts
 - `mribrew_dwi_processing.py`: Script to run for pre-processing the raw DWI data.
 - `mribrew_dwi_mapmri.py`: Script to run for MAPMRI analysis using processed DWI data.
+- `mribrew_rsfmri_ebmconnectivity.py`: Script to run for functional connectivity analysis based on EBM stages with DK and Schaefer atlases using processed RSfMRI data.

 #### Functions
 - `mribrew/data_io.py`: All functions for data input-output.
 - `mribrew/utils.py`: All utility functions.
 - `mribrew/mapmri_funcs.py`: Contains all the MAPMRI-related functions required by the main MAPMRI script.
 - `mribrew/dwiproc_interface.py`: Contains the helping interface for the DWI pre-processing main script.
+- `mribrew/rsfmri_ebm_interface.py`: Contains all the EBM RSfMRI connectivity related functions required by the main RSfMRI EBM connectivity script.

 ### Data Folder Structure